Introduction to Garden Design (Evening)

 Week 9 - Styles & themes: Woodland/shade, drought tolerance,

-lawns & meadows, containers, water and bog.
+lawns & meadows, water and bogs.

 Week 10 - Implementing your plan; what order to do things in and